SofiCavallo/TitleSimilarityMeLi/README.md

 Project of title cosine similarity between products in MeLi

 ## Word/PDF analysis of Case Selected
+- I included both formats to be able to visualize in repo

 ## Exploration with multiple analysis
 #### (fixed examples, only to explore, not to be run again):